Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Related work

+\textbf{Low rank causal models}.
+Whereas we study treatment effects, policy effects, and elasticities in cross sectional data, a rich literature studies treatment effects, in panel data, via a low rank factor model for potential outcomes \cite{athey2021matrix,bai2019matrix,xiong2019large,fernandez2020low, agarwal2020synthetic,feng2020causal}.
+By contrast, we study a more general class of causal parameters, in cross sectional data, when covariates are approximately low rank.
 The only previous work to consider both measurement error and missingness in cross sectional treatment effects appears to be \cite{kallus2018causal}.
-The authors consider average treatment effect and prove consistency, without inference, for a parametric linear model.
-In \cite{kallus2018causal}, the true covariates $X_{i,\cdot}$ are low dimensional and Gaussian; each corrupted covariate $Z_{ij}$ is drawn independently from a known exponential family distribution; and each missing value is drawn i.i.d.
-Consistency requires $dim(X_{i,\cdot})\ll n$ and correct specification of the measurement error distribution.
-By contrast, we consider a broad class of semiparametric and nonparametric causal parameters.
-Moreover, we prove Gaussian approximation and semiparametric efficiency with data cleaning-adjusted confidence intervals.
-We do not assume knowledge of the distributions of $X_{i,\cdot}$ and $Z_{i,\cdot}$; we allow $X_{i,\cdot}$ to be high dimensional; and we allow for dependent and i.n.i.d. data corruption.
+The authors study average treatment effect and prove consistency, without inference, for a parametric linear model where the true covariates are low dimensional Gaussians and the measurement error distribution is correctly specified.
+By contrast, we study a broad class of semiparametric and nonparametric causal parameters and provide inference, with data cleaning-adjusted confidence intervals.
+We do not require exact distributional knowledge of (high dimensional) true covariates or measurement error.

-\textbf{Error-in-variable regression}.
-We provide a framework to repurpose error-in-variable regression estimators for downstream causal inference.
-Error-in-variables regression has a vast literature spanning econometrics, statistics, and computer science studying the model